Essimsek/Large/README.md

 ## 🛠️ In Progress / Next Steps
 - /[username]
   - change profile photo
 - **New Post Functionality:**
-  Implement the form UI and logic to create and publish new posts from the `/new-post` page.
+  - add edit and delete options for the post
 - **Testing:**
   Add unit and integration tests for critical flows. add small hash to the username if already exists.
 Not Sure ?